How to Manage Databases in App Platform

 KAFKA_CA_CERT ${your-kafka-instance-name.CA_CERT} The CA certificate for TLS authentication with the Kafka database

-You can pass these environment variables to the Kafka client in your app’s code to securely connect to the client.
+You can pass these environment variables to the Kafka client in your app’s code to securely connect to the Kafka database.

 Disable Trusted Sources

 App Platform does not support connecting to managed databases with trusted sources enabled during the app’s build process.
-To allow your app to connect to the database during development, you need to disable trusted sources on the database.
+To allow your app to connect to the database during development, disable trusted sources on the database.

-Go to the control panel, click on your app, and click on the Settings tab.
+To disable trusted sources, go to the Apps page, select your app, then click the Settings tab.

 Destroy a Database

-Go to the control panel, click on your app, and click on the Settings tab.
+Go to the Apps page, select your app, then click the Settings tab.
+Select the database you want to destroy.